HeberTU/Telco-Customer-Churn/README.md

 Concretely, we'd like to answer the following questions:

-1. Is the percentage of churn the same across all services?
+Is the percentage of churn the same across all services?
+Is there a way to improve the retention ratio within a particular service?
-2. Is there some kind of client more likely to churn?
+Is there some kind of client more likely to churn?

 ## Installation